MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-warehouse.md

 Product inventory is automatically adjusted in the warehouse record with [inventory adjustment records](inventory-purchasing-returns-overview.md).

-You can also manually add product inventory to a warehouse record, but keep in mind that you won’t be able to modify the quantity values.
+You can also manually add product inventory to a warehouse record, but keep in mind that you can't modify the quantity values.

 1. On a warehouse record, select the **Related** tab and choose **Product Inventory**.